 One of the big game changers of late ’90s R&B was Erykah Badu.
-Seemingly from out of nowhere she almost single-handedly redefined soul music and became branded the queen of neo-soul, the movement she help spearhead into the public consciousness.
-Early hits like “Tyrone” and “On & On” from her debut Baduizm became huge hits that recalled the spirit of Billie Holiday in a modern post ghetto context.
+Seemingly from out of nowhere she almost single-handedly defined and redefined a new sub genre of soul music to become the queen of neo-soul – the movement she help spearhead into the public consciousness.
+Early hits like “Tyrone” and “On & On” from her excellent debut Baduizm became huge hits that recalled the spirit of Billie Holiday in a modern post ghetto context.

 Fast forward a few years later and after the pressure of supporting three albums on a schedule of relentless touring had began to take its tool, being the ‘queen’ had lost its luster.
 After slipping into a funk that strained her creative output, she took a break from making music.

-Fortunately, her friends and collaborators were many.
+Fortunately, as one of the original members of production powerhouse The Soulquarians, her friends and collaborators were many.
 With the support and encouragement of Q Tip, Questlove and others, Badu would send songs back and forth in a collaboration via the internet.
 With her new MacBook Pro, she began a process of constructing songs to the point that she had completed an albums worth of demos.